zonglunli7515/Impact-of-astrocytic-coverage-of-synapses-and-spatial-frequencies-on-the-working-memory/README.md

 Source code for the article **Impact of astrocytic coverage of synapses and spatial frequencies on the working memory of a computational neuron-astrocyte network**.
+It is built upon https://github.com/altergot/neuro-astro-network